wise-r/R-Training/Chapter01/Assignment01.md

 3. Go to `Github` and see how `social coding` is carried out for R projects.

-4. Go to `R-Bloggers` and `Capital of Statistics` and carefully read several latest articals.
-What do the authers talk about?
+4. Go to `R-Bloggers` and `Capital of Statistics` and carefully read several latest articles.
+What do the authors talk about?
 How do they investigate the problem using the R programming language?
 What difficulties do they meet during the process?

 ## Packages